Pinball FX 3

-Pinball FX 3 is a pinball simulator video game developed and published by Zen Studios and is the sequel to Pinball FX 2.
+Pinball FX Classic (formerly known as Pinball FX 3) (Note: Stylized as Pinball FX3) is a pinball simulator video game developed and published by Zen Studios and is the sequel to Pinball FX 2.
 It was released for Microsoft Windows, Xbox One, PlayStation 4 in September 2017 and then released for the Nintendo Switch in December 2017.
 A follow-up called Pinball FX was released in February 16, 2023.
+The game was renamed from Pinball FX 3 to Pinball FX Classic on some platforms in April 2026.

 Gameplay

-Pinball FX 3 allows players to play one of several simulated pinball tables, and includes online scoreboard support for informal competition with other players.
+Pinball FX Classic allows players to play one of several simulated pinball tables, and includes online scoreboard support for informal competition with other players.
 The game is aimed to provide a more engaging multiplayer experience than previous titles; the game will provide support for asynchronous competitive multiplayer options, and tournament-style play.
 There will be shared leaderboards and multiplayer options among platforms, although PlayStation 4 players can only compete with users playing through Steam on Windows due to Sony's initial decision to prohibit cross-platform play between its PlayStation 4 and other consoles.